dfkki123508/LeadSorterModul/README.md

 # LeadSorterModul

 Imagine an unsorted music library with unknown or badly named and tagged audio-files.
-This program should help bring a whole library into the right directory structure and tag each file with the right song information (i.e. artist, album, track-name) set as ID3-tags.
+This program should help to bring a whole music-library into the right directory structure and tag each file with the right song information (i.e. artist, album, track-name) set as ID3-tags.
 The desired directory structure looks as following:
   ```
   ├── <artist>
   │   └── <album>